Lameguy64/img2tim/README.md

 ## Changelog
 **Version 0.75**
+* Fixed a bug where a false error message is thrown when converting 4-bit images with -bpp 4.
 * Fixed a pixel order bug when converting images from either RGB or 4-bit depth to 4-bit color depth.

 **Version 0.60**